-If the work is worth over $20,000, then this requires a more detailed and extensive home building contract.
-Section 7 of the Act governs these type of building contracts.
+If the work is worth over $20,000, it requires a more detailed and extensive home building contract.

-Along with the requirements listed under the small jobs contracts, it must also include:
+Along with the requirements listed under the small jobs contracts, it must also include clauses:

-- Details of any payments which are payable for progress under the contract;
+- detailing any payments which are payable for progress under the contract;

-- A clause that states that the parties may terminate the contract under general law principles and that this does not prevent the parties from agreeing to other circumstances in which they can terminate the contract;
+- stating that the parties may terminate the contract under general law principles and that this does not prevent the parties from agreeing to other circumstances in which they can terminate the contract;

-- A clause that states any agreement to vary the contract is taken to form part of the contract and must be in writing;
+- stating that any agreement to vary the contract will form part of the contract and must be in writing;

-- A checklist of the 14 items prescribed in the Home Building Regulation 2014, and a warning about signing if the homeowner has not answered ‘yes’ to all the items in the checklist;
+- detailing a checklist of the 14 items prescribed in the Home Building Regulation 2014 that the homeowner must answer ‘yes’ to;

-- A clause that states that the homeowner is entitled to a copy of the signed contract within five days of signing;
+- stating that the homeowner is entitled to a copy of the signed contract within five days of signing;

-- A clause that states that the contractor is obliged to give an insurance certificate to the homeowner;
+- detailing that the contractor is obliged to give an insurance certificate to the homeowner;

-- A clear statement that sets out the cooling-off period of five business days;
+- clearly setting out the cooling-off period of five business days;

-- A statement of acknowledgement provided by the homeowner; and
+- of a statement of acknowledgement provided by the homeowner; and

-- Any other matters prescribed by regulations for inclusion.
+- about any other matters prescribed by regulations.